skip to Main Content

 Native Advertising:

 A form of online advertising that matches the natural form and function of the platform on which it appears.
-The content and creative match the context of the surrounding site.
+The content and creativity match the context of the surrounding site.
 It is the most critical category of video marketing glossary that all marketers should consider.

 O